The sweat test and cystic fibrosis

 • How does the sweat test work?

-To absorb the Pilocarpine into the skin, the area is stimulated by a small current from a battery, for around five minutes.
-This may produce a tingling sensation, but it does no harm and does not hurt.
+To get the Pilocarpine into the skin, the area is stimulated by a small current from a battery for about five minutes.
+This may produce a tingling sensation but is not harmful and does not hurt.

-The person testing will then remove the gels or pads, clean the skin and will then place a small coil device or a piece of special paper onto the arm/leg.
-The sweat is collected into the coil or on the paper for about 20–30 minutes, before being taken to the laboratory for analysis.
+The gels/pads are removed and the skin is cleaned.
+A small coil device or a piece of special paper is placed onto the arm/leg.
+Sweat is collected into the coil or on the paper for about 20–30 minutes.
+The sweat is then taken to the laboratory for analysis.

 The area of the arm or leg used for the test may stay red for a few hours afterwards, but this is normal and nothing to worry about.
 The test is very safe and the risk of any problems is extremely small.